-iii) Potential Risk factors/Potential external events: external events It is needless to say that there are certain risk factors which are external in nature and can affect the business of the Bank.
-The factors discussed below can significantly affect the business: General business and political condition MDB's performance greatly depends on the general economic conditions of the country.
-The effect of recession is still unfolding which may result to slow down in business environment.
-Political stability is must for growth in business activities. • Changes in credit quality of borrowers Risk of deterioration of credit quality of borrowers is inherent in Banking business.
-This could result due to global economic crisis and supply side distortion.
-The changes in the import prices affected the commodity sectors and ship breaking industry.
-Deterioration in credit quality requires provisioning. • Changes in policies and practices of regulatory bodies to revise practices, pricing and responsibilities of the financial institutions MDB is subject to regulations and compliance of regulation is must.
-Changes in policies with regard to interest rates, pricing have significant effect on the performance of the Bank.
-Bangladesh Bank is expected to continue its persuasion to reduce the spread and charges further which is likely to affect the performance.
-Changes in provisioning requirement will also affect the performance of the Bank. • Implementation of Basel-III Basel-III is fully effective from 2015 and MDB needs to be complied with respect to credit risk management, its supervision and establishment of effective internal control.
-The grading of the borrowers and its link with capital requirement may slow down the credit expansion.
-The establishment of effective control requires more investment in technology and operating expenses are likely to increase. • Changes in market conditions Changes in market conditions particularly interest rates on deposits and volatility in Foreign Exchange market is likely to affect the performance of the Bank.
-Depositors are becoming increasingly price sensitive and any unilateral upward change by a Bank will exert pressure on interest rate structure of the Banking sector.
-It is feared that wage earners remittances may decline due to fall in job opportunity in international market.
-Unless offset by export performances, there may be pressure in the Foreign Exchange market.
-The risk of litigation In the ordinary course of business, legal actions, claims by and against the Bank may arise.
-The outcome of such litigation may affect the financial performance of the Bank.
-Success of strategies MDB is proceeding with its strategic plan and its successful implementation is very important for its financial performance.
-Major deviation due to external and internal factors will affect the performance of the Bank. iv) Policies and Midland Bank limited (MDB) has formed a separate 'Risk Management processes for Division' under Chief Risk Officer to ensure following things: mitigating operational risk. • Designing of organizational structure by clearly defining roles operational fisk. and responsibilities of individuals involved in risk taking as well as managing it; • Formulation of overall risk assessment and management policies, methodologies, guidelines and procedures for risk identification, risk measurement, risk monitoring, defining an acceptable level of risk, mitigation of all the core risks in line with their respective guidelines provided by Bangladesh Bank; • Reviewing and updating all risks on systematic basis as necessary at least annually, preferably twice a year, ensuring that adequate controls exist and that the related returns reflect these risks and the capital allocated to support them.
-The main risk areas will be (i) Balance sheet Risk Management, (ii) Credit Risk, (iii) Foreign Exchange Risk, (iv) Internal Control and Compliance Risk, (v) Money Laundering Risk and (vi) IT Risk. • The following risks are also to be reviewed: Operational Disk Operational Risk Market Risk Market Kisk Liquidity Risk Reputation risk Reputation fisk Insurance Risk Sustainability Risk • Setting the portfolio objectives and tolerance limits/parameters for each of the risks; • Formulation of strategies and different models in consistency with risk management policy based on IT Policy and in house IT support which can measure, monitor and maintain acceptable risk levels of the Bank; • Development of information systems/MIS inflow and data management capabilities to support the risk management functions of the Bank. • Ensure compliance with the core risks management guidelines at the department level, and at the desk level; • The unit will work under Bank's organizational structure and suggest to the CEO to take appropriate measures to overcome any existing and potential financial crisis; • Analysis of self resilience capability of the Bank; • Initiation to measure different market conditions, vulnerability in investing in different sectors; • The unit will also work for substantiality of capital to absorb the associated risk in banking operation.
+MDB is proceeding with its strategic plan and its successful

+implementation is very important for its financial performance.
+Major deviation due to external and internal factors will affect the performance of the Bank. iv) Policies an d Midland Bank limited (MDB) has formed a separate 'Risk Management processes for Division' under Chief Risk Officer to ensure following things: mitigating Designing of organizational structure by clearly defining roles operational ris operational ris as managing it; Formulation of overall risk assessment and management policies, methodologies, guidelines and procedures for risk identification, risk measurement, risk monitoring, defining an acceptable level of risk, mitigation of all the core risks in line with their respective guidelines provided by Bangladesh Bank; Reviewing and updating all risks on systematic basis as necessary at least annually, preferably twice a year, ensuring that adequate controls exist and that the related returns reflect these risks and the capital allocated to support them.
+The main risk areas will be (i) Balance sheet Risk Management, (ii) Credit Risk, (iii) Foreign Exchange Risk, (iv)Internal Control and Compliance Risk, (v) Money Laundering Risk and (vi) IT Risk.
+The following risks are also to be reviewed: ❖ Operational Risk ❖ Market Risk ❖ Liquidity Risk ❖ Reputation risk ❖ Insurance Risk ❖ Sustainability Risk Setting the portfolio objectives and tolerance limits/parameters for each of the risks; • Formulation of strategies and different models in consistency with risk management policy based on IT Policy and in house IT support which can measure, monitor and maintain acceptable risk levels of the Bank; Development of information systems/MIS inflow and data management capabilities to support the risk management functions of the Bank.
+Ensure compliance with the core risks management guidelines at the department level, and at the desk level; The unit will work under Bank's organizational structure and suggest to the CEO to take appropriate measures to overcome any existing and potential financial crisis; Analysis of self resilience capability of the Bank; I it is a self-resilience capability of the Bank; Initiation to measure different market conditions, vulnerability in investing in different sectors; The unit will also work for substantiality of capital to absorb the associated risk in banking operation.
+Page 18 of 32